Natural Resources

 Electric Lawn Equipment Rebate

 This popular program, introduced in 2022, provides a $50 rebate to residents who purchase a battery-powered electric lawn mower, snow blower, leaf blower, trimmer, edger or manually powered reel lawn mower.
-All available funds have been allocated for 2024, and the program is now closed.
+Participants are eligible for one rebate per household per calendar year, and rebates are available on a first-come, first-served basis.